Between the world-famous waterfalls and the world-class city, travelers find themselves at the center of it all in Central New York state.

 Known for their great food and amazing breweries, Utica is the 10th most populated city in New York.

-Utica is filled with great weekend-long festivals including the Utica Arts and Music Festival, Remsen Barn Festival of the Arts and the Great American Irish Festival.
+Utica is filled with great weekend-long festivals including the Bavarian Festival, Remsen Barn Festival of the Arts and the Great American Irish Festival.
 One of the largest weekend events in Utica is the Boilermaker 15K Road Race.
 Each year in July, runners from all over the world make the journey to Utica to participate in the race, which ends at the Saranac Brewery.

-Utica is also home to one of the most famous breweries in New York.
-Saranac Brewery is family owned and has operated in the same location since 1888.
+Saranac Brewery is family-owned and has operated in the same location since 1888.
 Brewing over 50 kinds of beer, the brewery is continuously expanding in size and varieties.
 You can tour the brewery and visit their historic 1888 Tavern, which includes 13 different draft lines of Saranac’s award-winning beer.